How the Oral Microbiota Influences Gut Health and Microbiome Balance

 3. Why is saliva important?

-It transports enzymes and bacteria that initiate digestion and immune signaling.
+Saliva transports digestive enzymes, antibodies, and microbial communities that initiate digestion and immune signaling.

 4. Are chewable probiotics better?